sarah-you/c0323-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 it would be more complicated since we wouldn't have a placeholder for a changing number;

-- Why is storing information about a program in variables better than only storing it in the DOM? save browswer storage  & easier to reference;
+- Why is storing information about a program in variables better than only storing it in the DOM? save browser storage  & easier to reference;
+more efficient;

 ## Notes